doubleedesign/doublee-theme-starter-kit/README.md

 The form modules have been styled for and tested with Ninja Forms, but not all extensions have been tested.
 The modules should work with any form plugin that allows you to use a shortcode to display a form, you will just need to do your own styling.

-## A bit of background re front-end libraries

-I worked with [Foundation](https://get.foundation/) for many years, as well as working at an agency where our starter kit used [Bootstrap](https://getbootstrap.com/).
-In both cases, some parts of the framework were used and not others (whether it be simply not implementing a component, or using an alternative or a custom replacement).
-After having a few cracks at rolling my own and taking some other frameworks out for a brief test drive, I decided it was best to cherry-pick the parts of libraries/frameworks that it makes the most sense for me to use - no more, no less - and combine them along with my own custom stuff as needed. e.g., Let's not have all of Bootstrap sitting there if we're just using the grid and a couple of other components.
-Let's not have three different accordions in the code when we only need one, etc.

-So far, the third-party libraries/parts of libraries used/adapted are:
+Some parts of the code have been pulled from open source libraries and modified to suit my needs, for example the [Bootstrap](https://getbootstrap.com/) grid* and accordion.
+I have included attribution comments where this is the case.

+### General intentions and advice

+I am of the firm opinion that it is best practice for custom post types, taxonomies, related custom fields/meta (ACF-based or otherwise) to be defined in plugins (not themes).
+Similarly, most functionality that is not about the front-end design / content display usually also belongs in a plugin.

+With that in mind, to take a separation-of-concerns approach as much as is practical, I use this theme starterkit with my own [plugin framework](https://github.com/doubleedesign/doublee-plugin-framework).
+I create a custom theme and plugin for each individual client site by copying, modifying, and adding to these two codebases.

+This theme is also designed to work with my [breadcrumb](https://github.com/doubleedesign/breadcrumbs-doublee) plugin.

-- A modified version of Bootstrap 5.2's [flexbox grid system](https://getbootstrap.com/docs/5.2/layout/grid/) and [breakpoints](https://getbootstrap.com/docs/5.2/layout/breakpoints/).
+The front-end layout grid system used is a modified version of Bootstrap 5.2's [flexbox grid system](https://getbootstrap.com/docs/5.2/layout/grid/) and [breakpoints](https://getbootstrap.com/docs/5.2/layout/breakpoints/).
 My version does not require both containers and rows - rows have the max-width properties of containers added.
-- Bootstrap 5.2's Accordion

-I will add to this list as I build sites with this starter kit and create new reusable components, find it makes sense to include a utility library, etc.